tim-schilling/debug-tutorial/docs/lab2.md

 ``prefetch_related`` is evident from the 100 duplicated queries that are fetching data from the table ``newsletter_post_categories``.
 That table is the intermediate table used with a ``models.ManyToManyField``.
 There is a slight wrinkle in that the categories are being rendered in order of the categories' titles.
-In order to push that to the database, you must use a [``Prefetch``](https://docs.djangoproject.com/en/stable/ref/models/querysets/#django.db.models.Prefetch) object that specifies:
+To push that to the database, you must use a [``Prefetch``](https://docs.djangoproject.com/en/stable/ref/models/querysets/#django.db.models.Prefetch) object that specifies: